getify/monio/MONADS.md

 To be clear, these three are *not* monad behaviors.
 I call them "friends of monads" because I find monads mixed with these other behaviors to be more useful/practical in my JS code than monads (or any of these other types) standing alone; it's the combination of these type behaviors that I think makes monads attractive and powerful solutions for our programs.

 I know many in the FP space prefer to think of each type completely independently.
 That's OK if it works well for them.
-But I find the combinations much more compelling.
+But I find the combinations below much more compelling.

 ### Foldable